Health Information

 What do I do if my child has food allergies?

 Please alert your teachers about any food allergies or dietary restrictions your child may have.
-If your child has a serious allergy that requires an Epi-Pen or medical intervention, please request the “Written Medical Consent Form,” which must be filled out and signed by both the parents and physician.
+If your child has a serious allergy that requires an Epi-Pen or medical intervention, please request the “Allergies/Anaphylaxis Medication Administration Form” which must be filled out and signed by both the parents and physician.
+Please note, Smith Street Maternelle staff is not permitted to administer prescription medications to children, except for emergency medications such as epinephrine auto-injectors or glucagon with specific orders and written parental consent.

 Are flu shots now required?

-Yes, the NYC Department of Health now requires annual flu shots.
+Yes, the NYC Department of Health now requires annual flu shots for children under 5 years old (ages 6 months to 59 months).
 Flu shots must be administered between July and December each school year.

-Do we need to use the blank health form SSM provides?
+Do we need to use the blank health form (CH205) SSM provides?

 As long as we get all the required information, any form can be used.
 Many NYC pediatricians prefer to use their own forms.